winningproduct/learn-portal/content/7-harvest.md

 ---
 title: "Harvest"
 metaTitle: "Harvest | WP"
-metaDescription: "Operate with highest return on investment"
+metaDescription: "Operate with the highest return on investment."
 published: true
 ---